HerveAbdi/data4PCCAR/README.md

 using `aes()`).
 Note that if there is a space is a name (as is the case by default), `aes_string()` may, in some contexts,  have to be used in lieu of `aes()`.

+### normaliz

+normalizes a matrix  by column
+(i.e., each column vector has a norm of 1).

 ###  perm4CCA
 computes a permutation test for Canonical Correlation Analysis